21 Helpful Books About Dyslexia for Parents and Educators

 Moats, L.C.
 (2010).
 Speech to print: Language essentials for teachers.
 Baltimore, MD: Paul H. Brookes Publishing.

-This book provides teachers with the knowledge of language so that they are able to explicitly and systematically teach phonemic awareness, word recognition, spelling, vocabulary, and comprehension.
-All of these elements will help teachers identify, explain, and solve the problems that students with or without disabilities may encounter when learning to read and write.
-This book contains much of the information given in the LETRS training for teachers created by the author,
+This book provides teachers with the knowledge of language to explicitly and systematically teach phonemic awareness, word recognition, spelling, vocabulary, and comprehension.
+These elements will help teachers identify, explain, and solve the problems that students with or without disabilities may encounter when learning to read and write.
+This book contains much of the information given in the LETRS training for teachers created by the author, Lousia Cook Moats.
+The latest version provides an in-depth explanation of how the book aligns with current scientific research findings on reading, language, and spelling.
+It provides expanded information on the critical elements of language, including orthography, morphology, phonetics, phonology, semantics, and syntax.
+There are new and improved exercises teachers can use to test and reinforce their knowledge of language content and teaching activities that help teachers connect what they learn in their coursework with what they’ll be doing in the classroom.

 13. Expert Perspectives on Interventions for Reading